Traditional Chanukkah Latkes are served during the Jewish holiday of Hanukah to remind us of the miracle of the burning of the oil lamp.

 You can be proud of them, knowing that they are the real deal.
-After all, Jewish law never indicated how much Oil one had to be use for frying Latkes.
+After all, Jewish law never indicated how much oil one had to be use for frying latkes.

 Kitchen Equipment and Essentials

-- GoWISE USA 5.8 Quart Air Fryer
+- Ultrean 8.5 Quart Air Fryer

 - J.A.
 Henckels Classic 7-inch Hollow Edge Santoku Knife